Security-Onion-Solutions/securityonion-docs/proxy.rst

 .. note::
-    The above snippet is truncated, ellipses ( ``...`` ) should be treated as one or more lines that were truncated.
+    The above snippet is truncated, ellipses ( ``...`` ) should be treated as one or more lines in the file.

 Docker